weo-edu/po/Readme.md

 ### Currying

 Po returns an auto currying punk.
-The actual pipeline will not be started until `then` is called.
+The arity of a po instance is defined by the arity of the first punk in the pipeline.
+The po pipeline is not actually executed until sufficient args are passed.

+In the example below `req` has an arity of 2, and `weoGoogle` has an arity of 1.

 ```js
 var request = require('superagent-promise');